alukosdev/ccsp/laws/gdpr.md

 ### Chapter 4: Controller and processor

 Chapter 4 of the GDPR is titled "Controller and processor."
 This chapter is concerned with general obligations, security of personal data, and data protection.
-It's particularly important to highlight the following article from this chapter:
+However, it's particularly important to highlight the following article from this chapter:

 === Article 33 - Notification of a personal data breach to the supervisory authority